yangjihang/JSONModelAutoMaker/README.md

 Step 1: Save your JSON to Desktop and name with XXX.json (using txt format) , in the example, I name the file with SomeThing.json.
 And make sure it is a valid JSON format data (If not, may have something wrong with source file).

-Step 2: Click "Generate By JsonFile From Desktop".
+Step 2: Run the project and then click "Generate By JsonFile From Desktop".

 Step 3: Finish! .h and .m file have generated on Desktop.
 Using those files in your project and save time to do more creative work!